All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 A geriatric physician also called a geriatrician, is a board-certified primary care doctor who is specialized in the aging process.
 Geriatric physicians are concerned with health problems that frequently affect older adults such as pain, falls, memory loss, incontinence and medication side effects.

 Primary care providers may provide medical care for elderly patients who don’t have serious health concerns.
-However, when an older adult experiences physical, mental or emotional illness or disabilities that lead to dependence and/or assistance of others, a geriatric physician should be consulted.
+However, when an older adult experiences physical, mental or emotional illness or disabilities that lead to others' dependence and/or assistance, a geriatric physician should be consulted.

 Having someone who knows you well along to listen, take notes and ask questions can be helpful.
 There are federal rules on patient privacy and confidentiality, but with your permission HIPPA allows information to be shared.